jontrulson/conquest/README.md

   information on the format and types of files the Conquest server and client uses to configure itself.
 The Universe (planets, etc), textures, animations, and sound information are all handled by this parser.
-At startup, Conquest's executables will look for these files in *prefix*/etc/conquest/ .
 This is primarily of interest to those wanting to run a server with a modified Universe.

 ## Some screenshots